Samaelson/Custom_Gcodes/README.md

 # Custom_Gcodes
-This repository contains several custom start end end gcodes
+This repository contains several custom start and end gcodes for Prusa printers that can be used in e.g. Slic3r